KainMiA/AICA/README.md

     Other models may be available; check this repository for updates.

-* web_search

-    Enable only when you need cutting-edge knowledge (e.g., newly discovered cell types).
-May be useful for cancer or developmental biology research where nomenclature evolves rapidly.

 <hr>

 Disclaimer: This tool provides AI-assisted biological annotations for reference only.
 Users should biologically validate annotation results and assume full responsibility for using this tool.